From the Classroom

 The Student Behavior Log: What to Track, How to Track It, and Why It Actually Matters

-A simple student behavior log is your best defense at meetings.
-Learn exactly what to track, what to leave out, and how to protect yourself.
+A simple student behavior log gives you the organized record you need at every meeting.
+Learn exactly what to track, what to leave out, and how to build a consistent system.

 Read more →